jinwook31/PetPlant/README.md

 ![](https://raw.githubusercontent.com/jinwook31/PetPlant/master/clustering%20result.PNG)

 ### Real-Time Classification
 The overall aglorithm for real-time uses queue.
-As the figure below, it gets 1 input and check the status when the queue contatins @@ lenght of data.
+As the figure below, it gets 1 input and check the status when the queue contatins proper lenght of data.
 After classification, it reacts depending on the result and removes oldest 2 data from the queue.

 ![](https://raw.githubusercontent.com/jinwook31/PetPlant/master/Queue.JPG)